 Collecting Ephraim Pottery

 At Ephraim, we are part of a long tradition of collectible art pottery.
 Art pottery lends itself to collectibility because historically it tends to have been well marked with “shop marks” and it was naturally limited due to the making process.
-We have upheld the tradition of marking our pottery and because of the handmade nature of our process the pieces are limited by the capacity of the pottery.
+We have upheld the tradition of marking our pottery and because of the handmade nature of our process, the pieces are limited by the capacity of the pottery.
 We try to be transparent about how many pieces we make.
-We publish these figures in order to enhance collectibility.
+We publish these figures in order to enhance collectability.

 Our art pottery and tiles are limited editions.
 Designs in our Studio Collection are limited to a maximum of 500 pieces.
 Our Reserve Editions are created in even more limited numbers.

 You can view the historical listings here: Historical item listing – Updated 7/5/2018